python/typeshed/CONTRIBUTING.md

 * add a top-level comment followed by an empty line that makes it clear the file contains a stub and not the actual code for the module, for example `# Stubs for pathlib (Python 3.4)`;
-* do not use docstrings;
+* do not use docstrings.
-* prefer type comments over variable annotations unless your stubs are exclusively targeting Python 3.6.

 Imports in stubs are considered private (not part of the exported API)
 unless: